Last Updated: Jan 30, 2017.

 - Leave on vaporetto to Lido

 - Make art on Lido.
-Come home on your own time.
+Consider coming home toward sunset.
 Notice the wonderful view of Venice a la Turner on your way home.

 - Clean up the palazzo.